-For purposes of awards that are subject to Section 409A of the Code, each of the foregoing events will be deemed to be a change in control as long as each such event qualifies as a "change in control event" under Section 409A of the Code at the time of such event's occurrence.
+For purposes of awards that are subject to section 409A, each of the foregoing events will be deemed to be a change in control as long as each such event qualifies as a "change in control event" under section 409A at the time of such event's occurrence.

-In general, stock options, stock appreciation rights and restricted stock are not subject to Section 409A of the Code, and phantom stock units are subject to Section 409A of the Code (although the Company intends that all such awards will be designed to avoid Section 409A of the Code's adverse tax consequences; see "U.S. Tax Consequences," below).
+In general, stock options, stock appreciation rights and restricted stock are not subject to section 409A, and phantom stock units are subject to section 409A (although the Company intends that all such awards will be designed to avoid section 409A's adverse tax consequences; see "U.S. Tax Consequences," below).